-In The Soccer Nanny, a recently widowed mother (ex-pornstar Traci Lords) hires a male au pair from Norway to provide a role model for her 9 and 16 yo sons while she runs the family’s bison farm in the “Little Sweden” town of Lindsborg, Kansas.
+In The Soccer Nanny, a recently widowed mother (ex-pornstar Traci Lords) hires a male au pair from Norway to provide a role model for her 9 and 16 year old sons while she runs the family’s bison farm in the “Little Sweden” town of Lindsborg, Kansas.

 Nanny Oddmund is crazy about soccer and carries or dribbles a ball everywhere.
 There are many puns and double-entendres in the beginning, but then the plot swirls around whether Oddmund is gay or just European, and if he is molesting the boys.